atombrenner/photo-timeline/README.md

 - a float64 number is precise enough to have timestamps to the year 2100 with three decimal places for a sequence number
 - the array is sorted in ascending order
-- 1 million photos would be roughly 14MB of json and 8MB in memory
+- 1 million photos would be roughly 14MB of JSON and 8MB in memory
-- one could try to compress the timestamp on serialization, but it would just increase complexity and only save 5 bytes per photo in json
+- compressing the timestamp on serialization (e.g use base64 strings) would just increase complexity and only save ~4MB
+- Decision: the index is a sorted array of float64 values, where the integer part is a UNIX timestamp and the fraction part is the sequence number.
+  The precision is good enough for at least the next 100 years

 ## Setup